Assistant Professor, Human Development and Social Policy

 - 2012 - Leonard D. White Best Dissertation Award, American Political Science Association

 - 2012 - Best Conference Paper Award, American Political Science Association, Law and Courts Section

 |2001||BA, Political Science||University of California, Berkeley|

-Research InterestsPolicymaking and policy implementation; law and courts; regulatory agencies; Congress; civil rights and environmental policy; relationship between state and society/public and private; and American political development.
+Research InterestsPolicymaking and policy implementation; law and courts; regulatory agencies; Congress; civil rights, environmental, and education policy; relationship between state and society/public and private; and American political development.

 Last Updated: 2018-09-10 17:27:00